 Julie joined Watsi on July 30th, 2014.
-Six years ago, Julie became the 270th member to automatically support a new Watsi patient every month.
-Since then, 6,202 more people have become monthly donors!
-Julie's most recent donation traveled 8,700 miles to support Grayson, a six-month-old from Tanzania, to fund surgery for his hydrocephalus condition.
+Seven years ago, Julie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Julie's most recent donation traveled 8,300 miles to support Myint, a construction manager from Burma, to fund mitral valve replacement surgery.

 Julie has funded healthcare for 72 patients in 12 countries.